 - UK Visitor Visa Interview Guide — Travel intent and home country ties

-For detailed visa eligibility, application fees, and document checklists, visit the official UK Student Visa page on GOV.UK.
+For detailed visa eligibility, application fees, and document checklists, visit the official UK Student visa page on GOV.UK.